-CA that issues certificates under this CP shall provide the procedure that requester can request for revocation 24x7.
+The CA that issues certificates under this CP shall provide the procedure that requester can request for revocation 24x7.
 Subscriber requesting revocation is required to follow the procedures such as:

-- 1) Subscriber submits the revocation request and related documents to the certificate issuing CA, or an RA of the CA, providing that the information is genuine, correct and complete. - 2) Issuing CA or RA of the CA verifies and endorses the revocation requests and the related documents. - 3) RA is responsible for verifying and authenticating an authorized representative of a juristic person by following the procedures as specified in Section 3.2. - 4) Issuing CA with the assistance of RA will approve and process the revocation request. - 5) Issuing CA, or via a RA of the CA, informs the revocation result to the subscriber.
-For revocation of certificate, PA must be informed.
+- 1. The CA Subscriber submits the revocation request and related documents to the certificate issuing CA, or a RA of the CA, providing that the information is genuine, correct and complete. - 2.
+The issuing CA or RA of the CA verifies and endorses the revocation requests and the related documents. - 3.
+The RA is responsible for verifying and authenticating an authorized representative of a juristic person by following the procedures as specified in Section 3.2. - 4.
+The issuing CA with the assistance of the RA will approve and process the revocation request. - 5.
+The issuing CA, or via the RA of the CA, informs the revocation result to the subscriber.
+For revocation of certificate, the PA must be informed.